CH4 sec. 4.1 From manual work to machines

 • More and more machines invented.

-Consequences of industrialisation
+Consequences of industrialization

 • Change from an agrarian-urban society into an industrial society.

-Agriculture was no longer the primary means of subsistence
+- Agriculture was no longer the primary means of subsistence.

 - Cottage industry was replaced by mass production